ss2552/Guide_3DS/docs/id_ID/checking-for-cfw.md

 ::: danger

-If you see something not described by the above options, join [r/3ds on Discord](https://discord.gg/3ds) and ask, in English, for help.
+If you see something not described by the above options, join [Nintendo Homebrew on Discord](https://discord.gg/MWxPgEp) and ask, in English, for help.

 :::